 Accordingly the Institute of Chartered Accountant of Pakistan (ICAP) was established on 01 July 1961 with the prime objective of regulating the profession of accounting in Pakistan.
 It was due to the vision and the foresight of our predecessors that today we are the premier regulatory body for the development and regulation of the Profession in the Country.

-ICAP has indeed come a long way from small band of members to currently above five thousand professionals.
+ICAP has indeed come a long way from small band of members to currently more than 7000 members.
 Today our professionals are recognized and respected globally for their technical expertise and adherence to ethics and integrity.

 The repute and the standing that ICAP commands today is due to the determination, courage and loyalty shown by the members and the leadership.
 The Institute was envisioned and established to regulate the accountancy profession in general, particularly the auditing profession and is responsible for imparting Chartered Accountancy qualification in the country.
 ICAP offers great services to the nation by fostering and nurturing the young talent for leadership through its robust education and examination system throughout the years producing high calibre professionals.